Improwised/kb.repairrabbit.github.io/content/_index.md

 * Create an appointment for the Customers.
 * Raise Tickets for Repair work Management
 * Track & record Customers Data
-* Analyze the Overall work for the diffent store Locations.
+* Analyze the Overall work for the different store Locations.
 * Verify - Invoice Data.
 * Manage work Schedule for the Employees.
 * Ease to monitor store work for different stores.